sbalmt/xcheme/documents/basics.md

 ## What happened?

-We just used XCHEME to make a parser that's able to consume combinations of _hello world_ sentences, and we also printed all the tokens and nodes resulting of the analysis process...
-To get a deep understanding of what happened, why it happened that way, and start creating your own lexer and/or parser, take a time to delve into the next steps.
+In basic terms, we've just used XCHEME to make a parser that's able to consume a combination of case-insensitive _hello world_ sentences, and also printed all the resulting tokens and nodes of the analysis process...
+To get a really deep understanding of what happened, why it happened that way, and start creating your own lexer and/or parser, take a time to delve into the next steps.

 ## Next steps